Britain's FTSE bounces off lows after mining sector turnaround

 By Alistair Smout and Liisa Tuhkanen

-LONDON, Aug 10 Britain's top share index recouped early losses on Monday, following a sharp reversal in major mining stocks, which turned higher on hopes of stimulus after weak data in China.
+LONDON, Aug 10 Britain's top share index recouped early losses on Monday, as major mining stocks that had been hit by weak data from China turned higher on hopes of stimulus.

+The moves came in thin trade of just three-quarters of the 90-day average volume.

-Miners, which account for around a 10th of the FTSE 100 in terms of market capitalisation, recouped early losses to finish among top gainers.
+Miners, which account for around a tenth of the FTSE 100 in terms of market capitalisation, recouped their early losses.
 While weak China data had hit copper, mired at a six-year low, it rallied on hopes that it may prompt further stimulus from Chinese authorities.

 Jeremy Batstone-Carr, market analyst at Charles Stanley, remained cautious on the mining sector, and said that weak data may result in China devaluing its currency.